ptstory/sha1cracker/README.md

 $ python sha1cracker_improved.py ece4bb07f2580ed8b39aa52b7f7f918e43033ea1 f0744d60dd500c92c0d37c16174cc58d3c4bdd8e
 ```

 The improved program provides the same information as the original (plaintext password, attempts, duration), but in a more concise way without printing complete sentences.
-By executing fewer nested loops, the imroved program is able to crack the salted hash in around half the time as the original:
+By executing fewer nested loops, the improved program is able to crack the salted hash in less than half the time as the original:

 ![Image of improved program output](/improved.png?raw=true)